 Lightbend Telemetry provides insight into applications built with Lightbend technologies.
 It does so by instrumenting frameworks and toolkits such as Akka.
 The instrumentation is done by a Java agent that runs when your application is starting up.
 Lightbend Telemetry (a.k.a.
 Cinnamon) collects information, in runtime, about your application based on a configuration that you must provide.
 As you can see below, Cinnamon is running in the same JVM as your application.

-Based on configuration, Telemetry will send data to a backend of your choice.
-Lightbend Console provides a set of built in monitors and dashboards for Telemetry-instrumented applications.
-Telemetry also provides integrations with Elasticsearch, StatsD, Datadog, JMX, etc. It is also possible to provide a custom integration should the backend of your choice not be available.
+Based on configuration, Telemetry will send data to a backend of your choice, providing integrations with Elasticsearch, StatsD, Datadog, JMX, etc. It is also possible to provide a custom integration should the backend of your choice not be available.